benbrastmckie/VSCodium/README.md

 The instructions below aim to streamline the process of adopting VSCode as your daily driver for working with LaTeX and Mardown files with Python as a bonus.
 This configuration provides a place to start and is easily adaptable and extensible.
-If you run into trouble, feel free to open an issue, checking to see that you issue was not already answered.
+If you run into trouble, feel free to open an issue, checking to see that your issue was not already answered.

 # Installation